Mohammad-Burair/Programming_Fundamentals_course/README.md

 ## About Me

 Hello!
-My name is [Your Full Name].
+My name is Mohammad Burair.
 I am currently pursuing a Bachelor's degree in Computer Science from FAST National University of Computer and Emerging Sciences.
 My journey in education has been quite enriching and has shaped my passion for technology and innovation.

 ## Education